It's kind of an out-there pedal so I though I'd start a place for notes on using it.... Feel free to add your own thoughts!QUICK SET-UP GUIDE

 This is needed because as you push the minijack into the socket, metal touches where it shouldn't, and all kinds of rogue tempos get programmed - which need to be erased before you can input your one.

-Getting that simple changeover to work was SO HARD!
+Getting that simple changeover to work - from Igor pad to mic - was SO HARD!

 There's no room for two sockets on the top end panel - both things have to plug into the same one.
 And no-one wants to have to push a switch to convert it from one usage to the other - you just want to put the other one in and go!